haruyasu/publishlab/README.md

 ### Description（120文字以内）
 ```
-A web app that lets users upload and publish video content directly to TikTok through secure OAuth 2.0 authentication using the official TikTok API.
+A web app to upload and publish videos directly to TikTok with secure OAuth 2.0 authentication via the official API.
 ```

 ### Terms of Service URL